xielaobanyy/TEDA/README.md

 # TEDA

-Code base for “**A Topology-Enhanced Dual-stream Attention Model for Parasternal Long-Axis View Identification in Echocardiography**”.
+This is the official implementation of the paper "A Topology-Enhanced Dual-stream Attention Model for Parasternal Long-Axis View Identification in Echocardiography".

 ## Introduction